datapimp/brief/README.md

 This is a great way to build applications whose primary interface is the text editor, allowing writing and thought to flow as freely as possible and to later be used to power some automation tasks.

+**Think of it as an ActiveRecord like layer on top of a folder of Markdown files**.
+Brief turns static text into a 'living' data object.

 ## Getting started